davidmoreno/rtpmidid/README.md

 * [ ] Journal support for Program Change
 * [ ] Journal support for Pitch Bend

+Currently there is no journal.
+This is **normally** not a problem on local networks, as the thernet protocol already has packet error and detection, but packets may arrive out of order.
+Anyway **its not production ready** just for this missing feature.

 ## CLI Control

 There is a basic CLI that used the [Unix socket control](#unix-socket-control).